teeuwen/btdwm/README.md

 ## Requirements

-In order to build dwm you need the Xlib header files.
+In order to build btdwm you need the Xlib, xcb, cairo pango and libnotify header files.

 ## Installation
-Edit config.mk to match your local setup (dwm is installed into the /usr/local namespace by default).

-Afterwards enter the following command to build and install dwm (if necessary as root):
+Enter the following command to build and install btdwm (if necessary as root):

-    make clean install
+    make install

 If you are going to use the default bluegray color scheme it is highly recommended to also install the bluegray files shipped in the dextra package.

-## Running dwm
+## Running btdwm

-Add the following line to your .xinitrc to start dwm using startx:
+Add the following line to your .xinitrc to start btdwm using startx:

-    exec dwm
+    exec /opt/btdwm/bin/btdwm

-In order to connect dwm to a specific display, make sure that the DISPLAY environment variable is set correctly, e.g.:
+In order to connect btdwm to a specific display, make sure that the DISPLAY environment variable is set correctly, e.g.:

-    DISPLAY=foo.bar:1 exec dwm
+    DISPLAY=host:1 exec /opt/btdwm/bin/btdwm

-(This will start dwm on display :1 of the host foo.bar.)

 In order to display status info in the bar, you can do something like this in your .xinitrc: